Cal Grants A and B

 March 2 is the deadline for submitting the FAFSA and a GPA Verification Form.

-The California Student Aid Commission (CSAC) selects undergraduate California residents for Cal Grants A and B. The SDSU Office of Financial Aid and Scholarships must verify the financial information you provided on your FAFSA to determine if you are eligible.
+The California Student Aid Commission (CSAC) selects undergraduate California residents for Cal Grants A and B. The SDSU Financial Aid office must verify the financial information you provided on your FAFSA to determine if you are eligible.
 Please note that unmet need, living arrangements, or income and assets fluctuations can impact Cal Grant eligibility.

 Grants A and B assist with different expenses: